Synergy Plastic Surgery

 Our surgeons at Synergy Plastic Surgery are Keller Funnel certified.
 This FDA-approved device helps our surgeons insert silicone breast implants in the safest way using very small incisions.
 With the Keller Funnel, the implant is kept completely sterile, minimizing the chance of infection.
 This unique device allows for precise implant placement through much smaller incisions.
 It also minimizes your time in the operating room.

-Our surgeons provide a comfortable, unhurried setting for our patients’ initial breast enlargement consultations.
+As breast augmentation specialists, our board-certified surgeons provide a comfortable, unhurried setting for our patients’ initial consultations.
 Their friendly and approachable personalities help patients talk openly about their aesthetic goals and ask questions without feeling rushed.
-They strive to clearly understand the patients’ concerns and help them develop realistic expectations about their results.
+They strive to clearly understand their patients’ concerns and help them develop realistic expectations about their results.

 Breast augmentation involves a variety of decisions that our surgeons use to personalize each procedure.
 During the consultation, they help patients understand the advantages of each breast implant option and the various surgical techniques they use.
 Their expertise helps patients determine the combination that’s best suited for their bodies and cosmetic goals.